cx-michael-fowler/ScanLogParser/README.md

-# ScanLogParser
+# Checkmarx SAST Scan Log Parser
-Takes a scan log file as an input and opens an Excel document with parsed details from the log file
+Takes a SAST scan log file as an input and opens an Excel document with parsed details from the log file

 Has tabs for General Details, Engine Configuration, Predefined File Exclusions, Phases, Files, Results Summary and General Queries